ofpiyush/daakia/README.md

 Our recommended way to use Daakia is with flatbuffers.

-You get cross language 0 allocation serialization/deserialization with flatbuffers.
+You can get cross language 0 allocation serialization/deserialization with flatbuffers.